Haoming02/sd-webui-tomesd/README.md

-# Token Merging for Stable Diffusion
+# SD Webui Token Merging
-This is an Extention that implements [Token Merging](https://github.com/dbolya/tomesd) for the [Automatic1111 Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+This is an Extension for the [Automatic1111 Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), that implements [Token Merging](https://github.com/dbolya/tomesd).

+## How to Use
-After installing the extension, close and restart the webui **and** the terminal completely.
+After installing the extension, close and restart the webui completely.
-It will automatically install the `tomesd` package on launch next time.
+It will then automatically install the `tomesd` package.

 Now you can go to the **Token Merging** section of the **Settings** tab to enable the ToMe Patch and adjust the `Ratio`.